 Social-emotional problems in children 5 years of age and younger are not uncommon.
-According to the National Center for Children in Poverty, between 9.5 percent and 14.2 percent of children in this age group have social-emotional problems that affect their development and functioning enough to interfere with readiness to start school.
-The World Health Organization points to the vital role environment plays in social and emotional development, particularly during early childhood, which it describes as the most significant developmental phase of life.
+According to the National Center for Children in Poverty, between 9.5 percent and 14.2 percent of children in this age group have social-emotional problems that affect their development and functioning enough to interfere with readiness to start school 124.
+The World Health Organization points to the vital role environment plays in social and emotional development, particularly during early childhood, which it describes as the most significant developmental phase of life 4.

 Loud, Overcrowded Living

 According to studies conducted by environmental and developmental psychologist Gary Evans, a Cornell University professor, loud, overcrowded living conditions can negatively affect a child's social and emotional development.
 Research found these environments often resulted in parents speaking less to children, and using shorter words when they did.
 For infants and toddlers, reduced interaction can affect their ability to connect with other people.
 According to the National Center For Children in Poverty, attachment quality is a barometer of social and emotional development and health 123.
 Parents unable to reduce noise and crowding can promote development by taking a child somewhere quiet daily, such as: